vivekumartomar/Push_notifications_poc/README.md

     `php artisan key:generate`
 -create tables by migrations.

     `php artisan migrate`

 -Generate VAPID Keys (this command will place the VAPID keys in your .env file).

     `php artisan webpush:vapid`

--Add the VAPID public key to application server key in enable-push.js file located in public/js directory, here's the link to that line
+-Add the VAPID public key to application server key in enable-push.js file located in public/js directory, here's the link to that line.

+Run `npm install` and `npm run build`.

 -Start Laravel dev server.